quarker1337/discordbot21/README.md

 You can add additional functionality to the bot by creating new cogs and placing them in the `cogs` directory.
 The provided `ping.py` and `test.py` cogs serve as examples of how to create and use cogs.

 ## Usage
-he bot has a command prefix of `!` and currently has two commands: `!ping` and `!test`.
+The bot has a command prefix of `!` and currently has two commands: `!ping` and `!test`.
 The `!ping` command will simply respond with "Pong", while the `!test` command will repeat the message that was sent.
+You can also use the `!help` command to display a list of commands that the bot has.

 ### Links
 * [https://discordpy.readthedocs.io/en/stable/ext/commands/extensions.html]